-Deciding whether or not to diversify, even from the outset, poses a big question for businesses of any kind.
+Deciding whether or not to diversify poses a big question for businesses of any kind.
 Do you choose to stay in your lane and put all your effort into one project?
 Or do you attempt to reap the benefits of entering different markets by introducing new products and services?
 In our digital age, where customers and their opinions can change quickly and unexpectedly, it’s an important thing to consider.

-For businesses looking to sow seeds in new markets, we’ve written up a handy guide, touching on best practice, the risks to consider and the diversification matrixes you can use to make it happen.
+For businesses looking to sow seeds in new markets, we’ve written up a handy guide that touches on best practice, the risks to consider and some diversification matrixes you can use to make it happen.

 Conduct as much research as possible.
 Read up on your potential competition, new means of distribution, and the skillset you’ll need in place to realise your product and bring it to market.
 And be mindful of the timing, too; if your market is performing poorly, then maybe now isn’t the time for a new product.